CMU-cabot/cabot/README.md

 ## Launch
 - Run containers.
 Please configure the `.env` file before launching
   ```
   ./launch.sh                 # for robot
   ./launch.sh -s              # for simulator
   ./launch.sh -c nuc          # for robot with nuc machine (need to configure CABOT_JETSON_CONFIG)
   ./launch.sh -c rs3          # for robot with 3 realsense configuration
+  ./launch.sh -c rs3-framos   # for robot with 3 FRAMOS configuration

   other options
     -d          # do not record ros2 bag